Boult Wade Tennant

-Boult Wade Tennant LLP is acknowledged as a leading European Intellectual Property firm.
+Boult Wade Tennant LLP is a European Intellectual Property firm headquartered in London.
+Founded in 1894, it specialises in patent, trademark, and design protection, providing legal services to multinational corporations, SMEs, and public sector entities.
+The firm operates six offices across the United Kingdom, Germany, and Spain, with a strong presence before European and international intellectual property authorities, including the European Patent Office (EPO) and the UK Intellectual Property Office (UKIPO).

 The firm

-As of 2020, Boult Wade Tennant has 7 offices in 3 countries across Europe.
+As of 2020, Boult Wade Tennant had six offices across three European countries.
 The firm was founded and remains headquartered in London.
 Boult Wade S.L. was established in 2018 and has an office in Madrid.
-A branch office of Boult Wade Tennant LLP opened in Berlin in 2019 and was followed later that year by a second opening in Germany in the city of Frankfurt.
+Branch offices of Boult Wade Tennant LLP have also opened in Frankfurt and Munich, Germany.

-The firm is recognised consistently in tier one in the UK by legal directories including: Chambers & Partners, Legal 500, Managing Intellectual Property, IAM Patent 1000 and WTR 1000.
-Many of its practitioners are recognised as leaders in their fields.
+The firm is consistently recognised in tier one in the UK by legal directories including: Chambers & Partners, Legal 500, Managing Intellectual Property, IAM Patent 1000 and WTR 1000.

-Since becoming a Limited Liability Partnership in April 2018, the firm has 22 designated members including Senior Partner, Nick McLeish and Managing Partner, Alex Frost.
+In 2025, the firm was ranked as one of the leading patent law firms in Europe by Financial Times.